|Obtain National Credentials (CDM, CFPP)|

 Approved since 1988 by the Association of Nutrition & Foodservice Professionals (ANFP).
-The ANFP Program Review Committee has granted full approval to the online Dietary Manager Program through August 21, 2018.
+The ANFP Program Review Committee has granted full approval to the online Nutrition and Foodservice Professional Training Program (formerly known as Dietary Manager Training Program) through August 21, 2018.

 How to get started This link includes information in regards to:

 Admissions, Advising, Class Schedules, Registration, Paying for College, Financial Aid, Drop/Add, and Refunds

 The Nutrition and Foodservice Professional Training Program (formerly known as Dietary Manager Training Program) consists of 12 credits of food and nutrition courses and 4 credits (150 hours) of practical experience.
 The entire program may be completed online in 3 semesters part-time.

 CDM, CFPPs are nationally recognized experts at managing food service operations.
 Many work in healthcare, nursing facilities, rehabilitation facilities, senior living communities, or hospitals.
 Some work in correctional facilities, schools, and the military.
 Others work for corporations.
 Certified Dietary Managers are trained and qualified to manage menus, food purchasing, and food preparation; and to apply nutrition principles, document nutrition information, ensure food safety, manage work teams, and much more. http://www.anfponline.org/become-a-cdm/cdm-cfp-career-info